Call-To-Action (CTA) – Definition:

-- Use a button rather than a link as buttons are visually more prominent and are designed to look more clickable.
+- Using a button rather than a link improves affordance as buttons are visually more prominent and are designed to look more clickable.

-- Have a single CTA on the page to avoid what psychologists call choice overload.
+- Have at single primary CTA on the page to avoid what psychologists call choice overload.

 - Locate your CTA in an obvious position on the page so that it easy to find.

-- Use contrasting colours, preferably the button should use a colour that is not already present on the page, to make the CTA stand-out on the page.
+- Use contrasting colours.
+Preferably the button should use a colour that is not already present on the page as this will make it stand-out on the page.